Umersaeed81/File_Management_Operations/log/File_Copy_Operation/File_Copy_Operation.md

 # Examples of File Copy Operations

 In practical applications, copy operations can vary from simple file duplication to complex conditions-based copying.
 Below are several examples demonstrating various scenarios of file copy operations.

+The `shutil` module in Python is a part of the standard library and provides a range of functions to perform high-level file operations.
+It is particularly useful for copying files and directories, as well as moving and removing them.
+Two of the most commonly used functions in the `shutil` module for copying files are `shutil.copy()` and `shutil.copy2()`.